AIMS & OBJECTIVES

 The world is a rapidly changing place.
 Science is constantly impacting on every aspect of our lives.
 New generations are faced with ethical and social issues that past generations had never had to contemplate.

 Science is a core subject at Red House School.
-All pupils study Science to year 6.
-During years 4 to 6 pupils are encouraged to learn through investigation and use a wide range of learning activities to maintain curiosity, enthusiasm and enjoyment.
+All pupils study Science to Year 6.
+During Year 6 pupils are encouraged to learn through investigation and use a wide range of learning activities to maintain curiosity, enthusiasm and enjoyment.
 Pupils follow the National Curriculum and study a range of subjects which includes Life Processes and Living things, Materials and their Properties, Physical Processes and Scientific Enquiry.

 The science that is taught is both challenging and enjoyable.
 Pupils are encouraged to communicate ideas, work independently and at the same time develop respect for others as well as the environment.